Syntax Document

 Type NameDescriptionExample

-anyptrUnsafe integer pointer, equivalent to uintptr, used for C language interaction.Any type except float can be converted to anyptr using as.
+anyptrUnsafe int pointer, equivalent to uintptr, commonly used for C language interaction and unsafe conversionAny type except float can be converted to anyptr type via as

 Type Operations